Thomas Ulrich

 Thomas Ulrich (born 11 July 1975, in Berlin) is a German former professional boxer who competed from 1997 to 2012.
-He challenged twice for a light-heavyweight world title: the WBC title in 2005, and the WBO/lineal titles in 2006.
+He challenged twice for a light-heavyweight world title: the WBC title in 2005, and the WBO title in 2006.
 He also held the European light-heavyweight title three times from 2002 to 2008.
 As an amateur, he won a bronze medal at the 1996 Olympics in the light-heavyweight division.

 Amateur career

 Ulrich was the German Light Heavyweight Champion 1994.
 Ulrich won the light heavyweight bronze medal at the 1996 Summer Olympics, just like he did a year before at the 1995 World Amateur Boxing Championships in Berlin.